EROE-Souls/Elden-Ring-Overlord-Expirience/README.md

 - Ground Slam / Golden Slam are now considered Jump Attacks.
 - Prelate's Charge is now considered a Dash Attack.
 - Troll's Roar follow-up heavy attack is now considered both a Charged Attack and a Two-Handed Attack.
-- Spinning Chain follow-up attack is now considered a Final Chain Attack .
+- Spinning Chain follow-up attack is now considered a Final Chain Attack.
 - Spinning Strikes: normal attacks are considered Combo Attacks, while heavy attacks are considered Jump Attacks.
 - Starcaller Cry follow-up attack is now considered both a Dual-Wield (Dancing) Attack and a Charged Attack.
-- Dynast's Finesse is now considered a Dash Attack, while its heavy follow-up is considered a Final Chain Attack .
+- Dynast's Finesse is now considered a Dash Attack, while its heavy follow-up is considered a Final Chain Attack.
 - Magma Guillotine is now considered a Jump Attack.
 - Bloodhound's Finesse heavy follow-up is now considered a Dodge/Backstep Attack.
 - Cursed-Blood Slice is now considered both a Blood Attack and a Dash Attack.